axa-group/bauta.js/packages/bautajs-express/README.md

 ```

 See a full example on [Example of a project from scratch](../../docs/hello-world.md).

+### Validation

+Fastify has a out-of-the-box request validation, therefore the builtin Bauta.js request validations is disabled on this plugin.

 # Legal Notice

 Copyright (c) AXA Group.
 All rights reserved.